-This course will help students understand the theoretical basis for compensation and other rewards systems and provide a practical understanding of how compensation and reward systems work.
-The economic, psychological and strategic aspects of rewards systems are covered.
-A series of exercises provide hands-on experience with major compensation and rewards practices.
+This course provides students with a theoretical and practical understanding of (1) how compensation and reward systems contribute to the success of organizational strategy and (2) how legal, economic, social, technological, and other internal/external factors impact the design and implementation of such systems.
+Exercises provide hands-on experience with major compensation and rewards practices.
 Prerequisite: BA 354.
 Offered irregularly.